writerzzub/writerzzub.github.io/index.md

-# WRITING RESUME
+# URIAN'S WRITING RESUME

 ## Traversing the world of tech and finance as a total badass!

-Didn't quite make it as an entrepreneur but definitely killing it as a writer.
+I've worked for some of the gnarliest tech/finance/crypto companies, including one that contributes to NASDAQ and was mentioned by Elon Musk, and one that runs the largest crypto news Telegram channel with over 1 million subscribers, [Telo News](https://linktr.ee/telonews).
+I've also been cited as a reference for #2 crypto Ethereum founder Vitalik Buterin's [Wikipedia page](https://en.wikipedia.org/wiki/Vitalik_Buterin).

 If you want a writer with...
 - journalistic experience
-- crypto exposure
+- crypto/fintech/finance exposure
 - flexible expertise
 - and of course...
 HUMOR

 ... then I'm your guy!

 Here's what I've been up to...